ChaoticHackingNetwork/Scripts/README.md

-# A random collection of Scripts dealing with Hacking, Linux and everything in-between!
+# A random collection of scripts dealing with Hacking, Linux and everything in-between!